Pullbacks of metric bundles and Cannon-Thurston maps: Applications, examples and related results

 \begin{cor} Suppose $F$ is a bounded metric space.
-Then $\partial X= \cup_{\xi\in \partial B} \partial^{\xi} X$. \end{cor}
+Then $\partial X= \coprod_{\xi\in \partial B} \partial^{\xi} X$. \end{cor}

-Next suppose $\SSS_1, \SSS_2$ are two qi sections and $\LL=\LL(\SSS_1, \SSS_2)$ then by Corollary \ref{cor: ladders subbundles} there is a metric graph subbundle $\pi_Z:Z\map B$ of $X$ where the bundle map $Z\map X$ is a qi embedding onto a finite neighborhood of $\LL$.
+For instance suppose $\SSS_1, \SSS_2$ are two qi sections and $\LL=\LL(\SSS_1, \SSS_2)$ then by Corollary \ref{cor: ladders subbundles} there is a metric graph subbundle $\pi_Z:Z\map B$ of $X$ where the bundle map $Z\map X$ is a qi embedding onto a finite neighborhood of $\LL$.
 It follows that $Z$ is hyperbolic and fibers are uniformly quasiisometric to intervals.
-Therefore, the conclusion of Lemma \ref{bundle boundary} applies to the metric bundle $Z$ too.
+Therefore, the conclusion of Corollary \ref{cor: bundle boundary} applies to the metric bundle $Z$ too.
 Hence, informally speaking we have the following.

 \begin{cor} For any ladder $\LL=\LL(\SSS_1, \SSS_2)$ we have

 \end{cor}